Multiple diffusion scales and diffusion-driven instability: Emergence of near- and far-from-equilibrium patterns

 Let $\Omega = (0,L)\subset\mathbb{R}$, with $L>0$.
 The governing equations are \be \left\{

 \right. \ee supplemented with homogeneous Neumann boundary conditions for $v$ and $w$, and nonnegative initial data.
-Here $\mu_i \in (0,1]$ denote decay rates, $m_i \in [2,+\infty)$ are production rates, $D_v, D_w > 0$ are diffusion coefficients, and the receptor population $u$ is assumed immobile.
-The nonlinear production terms follow a Michaelis–Menten type saturation in the ligand–receptor binding.
+Here $\mu_i \in (0,1]$ denotes decay rates, the $m_i \in [2,+\infty)$ are production rates, and $D_v, D_w > 0$ are the diffusion coefficients of ligands and enzymes respectively.
+The receptor population, $u$, is assumed diffusion-free.
+The nonlinear production terms follow a Michaelis--Menten type saturation in the ligand--receptor binding.